DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

-# GM’s Guide to Pelagia
+# GM’s Guide to Deck of Adventures

 <!-- `This document could be split into 02_GMGuide_Advice and 02_GMGuide_Crunch` -->